 Another consequence of doing unpermitted basement finishing is that it reduces the total value of your house.

-A permit acts as a surety that the improvements and renovations made in the basements are up to the standards dictated by residential codes.
+A permit acts as a surety that the improvements and renovations made in the basements are up to the standards specified by residential codes.

 In the absence of a permit, however, you can never be sure of the work done in the basement.